Training in Toyohari Acupuncture

 There are two levels of training in Toyohari – the Basic Training and the Advanced Course.

-The Toyohari Basic Training is a 120-hour programme over seven weekends, spread across nine months.
+The Toyohari Basic Training is a 120-hour programme over ten weekends, spread across nine months.
 The Basic Programme runs in various places around the world according to demand.

 Stephen Birch has created this helpful in-depth introduction to the practice.
 You can watch it in full using LINK.